Kozea/Radicale/pages/technical_choices.rst

 ``storage``
   This folder is a set of storage modules able to read and write collections.
-The only one is now ``filesystem``, storing each collection into one flat plain-text file.
+Currently there are three storage modules: ``filesystem``, storing each collection into one flat plain-text file, ``multifilesystem``, storing each entries into separates plain-text files, and ``database``, storing entries in a database. ``filesystem`` is stable and battle-tested, others are experimentals.